LibraryCarpentry/lc-open-refine/episodes/04-faceting-and-filtering.md

 A 'Facet' groups all the values that appear in a column, and then allows you to filter the data by these values and edit values across many records at the same time.

-The simplest type of Facet is called a 'Text facet'.
+One of the most commonly used facets is called a 'Text facet'.
 This groups all the text values in a column and lists each value with the number of records it appears in.
 The facet information always appears in the left hand panel in the OpenRefine interface.

 To create a Text Facet for a column, click on the drop down menu at the top of the publisher column and choose `Facet -> Text Facet`.
 The facet will then appear in the left hand panel.